-5 Maintenance
+6 Maintenance

 The meter is very low maintenance.
-The meter needs to have the battery (non-replaceable) charged in the Charging Station, and its surface cleaned/disinfected.
+The meter needs to have the battery charged in the Charging Station, battery replaced, or its surface cleaned/disinfected.

-5.1 Charging the Meter
+6.1 Charging the Meter

 When the Battery LOW symbol displays on the screen, place the meter into the Charging Station.
-The battery is non-replaceable (sealed in the meter).
+If you have a spare battery that is already fully charged, change the battery.

-Figure 5.1 Battery Low: Charge the Battery Screen Alert
+Figure 6.1 Battery Low: Charge/Replace Battery Screen Alert

-Figure 5.2 Meter placed into Charging Station
+Figure 6.2 Meter placed into Charging Station